 It was a poor choice of words for Pelosi, showcasing her shameless attempt to curry favor.
 It’s as if she never left the podium, these past few years.
 But it’s also a harbinger of things to come from the rambling, often incoherent, leader of the House Democrats.

 What does the future hold for Speaker Pelosi?
-Reply hazy, try again.We value your comments!
-Please weigh in on our comment section below.
+Reply hazy, try again.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com